Try Laser Therapy for Your Acne Scarring

 Cool Lasers vs. Hot Lasers

-When people see advertisements for at-home laser treatments for acne, they usually have a mental image of pointing a laser at a pimple and zapping it with energy to make it fall right off the face.
+When people see advertisements for at-home laser treatments for acne4, they usually have a mental image of pointing a laser at a pimple and zapping it with energy to make it fall right off the face.
 This is not quite the way cool lasers for personal acne care work.
 In fact, any healing after use of an at-home laser therapy device will be accomplished by the skin itself.

 At-home laser kits generate just enough power to stimulate the circulation of fluids beneath the skin.
 The water in blood plasma warms up slightly so blood flows faster through the skin.
 This allows the skin to circulate more inflammatory substances out and more oxygen and nutrients in.

-Acne-affected skin is pushed to the surface and dies, gradually replaced by skin beneath it.
+Acne-affected skin is pushed to the surface and dies5, gradually replaced by skin beneath it.
 Sometimes this is all that is needed to clear up blemishes, although the process is not very helpful for scars.
 Many users of home acne laser treatment kits find the initial $100 to $300 expense to be a very worthwhile investment.

 The Medical Office Version of Cool Laser Acne Therapy

 There is also a more powerful “cool” laser used in dermatologist offices.
-This laser also works by heating water in the blood circulating in the skin.
+This laser also works by heating water in the blood circulating in the skin6.
 The doctor’s office version of the cool laser is designed to bring water in blood plasma, but not any other surrounding tissues, to the boiling point.
 Just 30 millionths of an inch (about 0.00012 mm) of skin is affected, but that is enough to kill blood cells and interrupt circulation of fluids beneath the skin.
 Acne-affected skin on the surface dies and falls off, and almost always grows back smooth.